p/vcproj2cmake/README.txt

 === Automatic re-conversion upon .vcproj changes ===

-vcproj2cmake now contains a mechanism for _automatically_ triggered re-conversion of files whenever the backing .vcproj file received some updates.
+vcproj2cmake now contains a mechanism (added as targets to the build environment) for _automatically_ triggered re-conversion of files whenever the backing .vcproj file received some updates.
-This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This internal mechanism is enabled by default, you may modify the CMake cache variable V2C_USE_AUTOMATIC_CMAKELISTS_REBUILDER to disable it.
+This is implemented in function cmake/Modules/vcproj2cmake_func.cmake/v2c_rebuild_on_update() This internal mechanism is enabled by default - you may modify the CMake cache variable V2C_USE_AUTOMATIC_CMAKELISTS_REBUILDER to disable it.
 NOTE: in order to have the automatic re-conversion mechanism work properly, this currently needs the initial (manual) converter invocation